GameServerManagers/LinuxGSM/CONTRIBUTING.md

 This section guides you through submitting a bug report for LinuxGSM.
 Following these guidelines help maintainers and the community understand your report 📝, reproduce the behaviour💻, and find any related reports 🔎.

-Before creating bug reports, please check [this list](https://github.com/GameServerManagers/linuxgsm/blob/master/CONTRIBUTING.md#before-submitting-a-bug-report) as you might find out that you don’t need to create one.
+Before creating bug reports, please check [this list](https://github.com/GameServerManagers/linuxgsm/blob/master/CONTRIBUTING.md#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](https://github.com/GameServerManagers/linuxgsm/blob/master/CONTRIBUTING.md#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](<[https://github.com/GameServerManagers/LinuxGSM/issues/new/choose](https://github.com/GameServerManagers/LinuxGSM/issues/new/choose)>), the information it asks for helps us resolve issues faster.

 #### Before Submitting A Bug Report